Perry Como: Sing to me, Mr. C.: 1955–1959

 On December 17, 1955, viewers were able to see first-hand what Como did for a living before he was a professional singer.
-Actor Kirk Douglas was one of Como's television guests; Douglas had grown a beard for his Vincent van Gogh role in Lust For Life, which finished filming that week.
-Como shaved Douglas' beard live on national television.
+Actor Kirk Douglas was one of Como's television guests; Douglas had grown a beard for his Vincent van Gogh role in Lust for Life, which finished filming that week.
+Como shaved Douglas's beard live on national television.
 On September 15, 1956, the season premiere of The Perry Como Show was broadcast from NBC's new color television studio at the New York Ziegfeld Theatre, making it one of the first weekly color TV shows.
 In addition to this season premiere as a color television show, there was also a royal visit from Prince Rainier of Monaco and his bride of six months, Grace Kelly.
 Como competed with Jackie Gleason in what was billed as the "Battle of the Giants" and won.
 This is rarely mentioned, in part because Como commonly downplayed his achievements and because the two men were friends.
 The weekly ratings winner would phone the loser for some mock gloating.
 At the height of this television competition, Como asked Gleason a favor: to visit his home when his mother-in-law, a big Gleason fan, was there.
 Though Mrs. Belline spoke no English and Gleason no Italian, Roselle's mother was thrilled.
 Como's words to Gleason after the visit, "Anything you want, you got it.
 In fact, I'll even do one of your shows so the ratings will be better."
 Como was among those who filled in for Gleason on The Jackie Gleason Show in 1954 when the entertainer suffered a broken ankle and leg in an on-air fall.

 An example of Como's popularity came in 1956, when Life conducted a poll of young women, asking them which man in public life most fit the concept of their ideal husband: it was Perry Como.
 A 1958 nationwide poll of U.S. teenagers found Como to be the most popular male singer, beating Elvis Presley, who was the winner of the previous year's poll.
 At one point, his television show was broadcast in at least 12 other countries.

 Another way to judge the value of the Como show to the network can be found in the following: during sound checks at rehearsals, it was often difficult to hear Como's soft voice without having a large microphone ruin a camera shot.
-NBC had RCA design a microphone for the show—the RCA Type BK-10A—which was known as the "Como mic"; the microphone was able to pick up Como's voice properly and was small enough not to interfere with camera shots.
+NBC had RCA design a microphone for the show—the RCA Type BK-10A—which was known as the "Como mic"; it was able to pick up Como's voice properly and was small enough not to interfere with camera shots.